lsprangers/lsprangers.github.io/docs/aws_sap/DATABASE.md

 - Create Aurora RReplica on RDS DB Instance
     - Gets replicated via synchronous replication
     - Once it's replicated, just promote it

+## Caching
+Caching is covered in [Elasticache Section in Cache Document](/docs/aws_sap/CACHE.md#elasticache), but can give a high level overview here

+Elasticache is a managed caching service that supports both Memcached and Redis engines - a common use case is having a private subnet database, VPC endpoint for Elasticache, and pointing app servers to the Elasticache endpoint to reduce read and write latency to the database

+Elasticache sits in front of databases to help reduce read latency and offload read traffic from the database itself.
+It can also be used as a write through cache to help with write latency as well.
+Elasticache supports both Memcached and Redis engines, and Redis is the more fully featured of the two.
+Elasticache is a managed service, so AWS handles patching, monitoring, scaling, etc... for you.
+Common use cases are session stores, leaderboards, caching of frequently accessed objects or query results, and pub/sub messaging systems

+Memcached is for simple K:V data, no built in replication, persistence, or advanced data structures

+Redis supports more advanced data structures like lists, sets, sorted sets, hashes, bitmaps, hyperloglogs, and geospatial indexes.
+Redis also supports replication, failover, clustering, persistence to disk, and has Lua scripting capabilities.
+Redis is often used when you need more than just simple K:V caching